SidingsMedia/Sidings-Media-Railway-Controller/docs/developers/desktop-client/main-process-classes.rst

 unMaximize()
 """"""""""""

 Unmaximizes the window.
-THis method also emits the ``unmaximize`` event as a work around for `#28699`_.
+This method also emits the ``unmaximize`` event as a work around for `#28699`_.

 isMaximized()